cekit/cekit/README.rst

 Status
 ------

 This project is currently in development.
-Initial release should be avaialble shortly.
+Initial release should be available shortly.
 Support for multiple target platforms is planned in future, but currently only Docker is supported.

 Installation
 ------------